 B cell counts below the normal range can indicate:

 - HIV or another disease that weakens the immune system

-If lymphocyte counts remain high or low over time, they could be a sign of a health condition and may be diagnosed as lymphocytopenia or lymphocytosis.
-These conditions can range from mild to severe, and their duration depends on what caused them.
+If lymphocyte counts remain high or low over time, they could indicate a health condition.
+These conditions can range from mild to severe, and how long they last depends on their cause.

-Treatment for abnormal levels of lymphocytes will depend on both the cause and severity and mild forms may not require any at all.
+Treatment for abnormal levels of lymphocytes will depend on both the cause and severity, and mild forms may not require any treatment at all.